benhmoore/Knwl/plugin_development.md

 We'd recommend anyone developing plugins for Knwl.js to look at preexisting plugins first for inspiration.

 If you need more granular assistance in developing your plugin, or this documentation doesn't make any sense, no problem!
 You can reach us at anytime here: knwl@loadfive.com.

+We also have a **Google+ Community**, where you can discuss plugins and more: https://plus.google.com/communities/108874785204246812675.